Have you ever been curious about why government budgeting is important?

 4. Management of Public Enterprises

 As public enterprises exist to serve the people, it is primarily managed by the state or central government.
-They are funded by the government, and the government is required to include the account of public enterprises in the Government Budget.
-Examples of these public enterprises include state housing, public transportation, hospitals and schools, security service, infrastructure management, and defence.
+They are funded by the government, and the government is required to include the account of public enterprises in the government budget.
+Examples of these public enterprises include state housing, public transportation, hospitals and schools, security services, infrastructure management, and defence.
 How the government attempts to fund these public enterprises may impact the country’s economic growth and employment opportunities.
 This is also important to consider because governments are often among the largest employers.
-Thousands of nurses, doctors, soldiers, teachers, administrators, engineers, planners, surveyors, pharmacists, forest rangers, engineers, social workers, police officers, fire fighters, and statisticians are on the government’s payroll.
-In Malaysia, some of these agencies include the Welfare Department, the Women Development Department, National Population and Family Development Board, National Welfare Foundation, National Disaster Management Agency and Orang Asli Development Department.
+Thousands of nurses, doctors, soldiers, teachers, administrators, engineers, planners, surveyors, pharmacists, forest rangers, engineers, social workers, police officers, firefighters, and statisticians are on the government’s payroll.
+In Malaysia, some of these agencies include the Welfare Department, the Women Development Department, Nthe ational Population and Family Development Board, the National Welfare Foundation, the National Disaster Management Agency and Orang Asli Development Department.
+Thus, the importance of budgeting in the government simply cannot be understated when it comes to our public facilities.

 5. Economic Growth